Should You Install a Heat Pump?

 Portland, OR homeowners and commercial property owners need heating and cooling systems to keep indoor environments comfortable all year long.
 Even though Portland does not usually experience extreme temperatures, residents still need air conditioning during the summer and heat in the winter.

-The historic choice of Portland home- and business owners for heating and cooling has been the installation of HVAC systems.
-In recent years, however, heat pumps have grown in demand as a reliable alternative to HVAC systems.
+The historic choice of Portland home- and business owners for heating and cooling has been the installation of Heating, Air Conditioning systems.
+In recent years, however, heat pumps have grown in demand as a reliable alternative to Heating, Air Conditioning systems.

 What Is a Heat Pump?